simplyequipped/library/README.md

 | BalenaEtcher Portable | English | Windows | 2023-12 | 131 MB  | [Download](https://portableapps.com/apps/utilities/balenaetcher-portable)                                               |

 ## To Do
-- Create list of recommended downloads in a format that can be automatically downloaded via python script
+- Create a list of the recommended downloads in a format that can be automatically downloaded via a script
-- Create an automated utility to build library files once content is downloaded (using kiwix-manage)
+- Create an automated utility to build library files based on downloaded content using kiwix-manage

 ## Attribution